A-MAK15/100-Days-Of-Python-Code/README.md

 Utilized Turtle to develop an ETCH-A-Sketch App that allows the user to draw on the screen using the predetermined directions on the keyboard on were the pen is supposed to go.
 ## Day 20
+Built the first phase of the snake game which included the body of the snake and the functionality to make the snake to move in various directions.